-1. Be aware of and use appropriate methods to prevent the escape of pets and companion animals to the wild
+12. Be aware of and use appropriate methods to prevent the escape of pets and companion animals to the wild

 Irrespective of species it is axiomatic that if an animal is not permanently released or allowed to escape to the wild it cannot become invasive.
-This message is encapsulated in EC COM(2008)789 which states "Problems with non-native species will generally only start to arise when they move out of controlled and physically restricted locations.
+This message is encapsulated in EC COM(2008)789 26 which states "Problems with non-native species will generally only start to arise when they move out of controlled and physically restricted locations.
 Ornamental plants and animals as well as pets will not cause a problem if they remain in gardens, aquaria or homes."

-Thus a key component of this Code is to raise awareness that all owners should be encouraged to take great care to ensure that they contain all companion animals securely and do not release them.
+Thus a key component of this Code is to raise awareness that all owners (both private keepers and traders) should be mutatis mutandis encouraged to take great care to ensure that they contain all companion animals securely and do not release them.